 - Improve customer loyalty

 However, high customer satisfaction does not necessarily mean high loyalty.
-Brokers must continue to pursue customer loyalty, and a robust CRM can help.
+Brokers must continue to pursue customer loyalty, and a robust CRM from Salesforce can help.
 Brokers can use their CRM to connect with customers based on their stored information.
 For example, the CRM can track sales activities, so reps know who needs to be contacted next.
 Another example is the CRM can send personalized greetings automatically on customers’ birthdays.
 And perhaps most importantly, it holds a history of each client’s interactions, so the enterprise’s left hand knows what the right hand is doing, which inspires client loyalty more than anything.